I remember walking into a local discount outlet just before Christmas.

 Years ago, before I was aware of the problem of fake salt lamps, I bought a relatively inexpensive lamp for my parents as one of their Christmas gifts.
 (My parents live far away, so I tend to order their gifts from an online health food store and send them a package of healthy things.)

 Knowing what I know now, I would have instead ordered the salt lamp from a specialty store, one that sells only Himalayan salt supplies.

 Price wise, it wouldn’t have been that much difference.
 And I’d know for sure it was the real thing.

-The smallest table lamp (5 to 7 pounds) at Himalayan Salt Shop starts at around $30, which you can see below.
-Larger sizes are available as well.
+The smallest table lamp (5 to 7 pounds) at the former Himalayan Salt Shop sold for around $30.
+So use this guide as a price comparison.